 Reduce your Costs by Increasing Car Fuel Efficiency

 Keeping a car on the road can be expensive.
-Motor tax, insurance and car maintenance all add up over on a yearly basis.
-It’s always worthwhile to take a step back to see where you can save.
-Shopping around for car insurance and purchasing a reliable car are some ways to keep your budget lower but how do you keep it down on a continual basis?
-One way to reduce your bill is to increase your car fuel efficiency.
+Motor tax, insurance and car maintenance all add up on a yearly basis.
+Taking a step back to see where you can save is always worthwhile.
+Shopping around for car insurance and purchasing a reliable car are some ways to keep your budget lower, but how do you keep it down on a continual basis?
+One way to reduce your bill is to increase your car’s fuel efficiency.
 Below we’ve listed some easy ways that you can reduce your fuel consumption and lower your costs.

 1. Keep Your Tyres at the Correct Pressure